By Malcolm Lee Kitchen III | Margin Of The Law

 Madison defined tyranny in Federalist 47: “The accumulation of all powers, legislative, executive, and judiciary, in the same hands, may justly be pronounced the very definition of tyranny.”

 The system you navigate daily is not the system the Constitution describes.
+It is not a modified version of it.
+It is a parallel structure operating alongside it, often contrary to it.

 What Happens When You Understand the Inversion

+Every time someone says “the Constitution gives us freedom of speech,” you recognize the embedded assumption.
 If government grants rights, government can revoke them.
-If rights are gifts from the state, the state decides when you’ve been ungrateful enough to lose them.
+If rights are gifts from the state, the state decides when you have been ungrateful enough to lose them.
+That is not a constitutional framework.
+That is a client relationship between citizen and sovereign.

-Understanding that distinction changes how you read every law.
-How you evaluate every policy.
-How you respond when someone tells you to be grateful for freedoms you were born possessing.
+The Constitution does not empower you.
+It chains the state.
+Understanding that distinction changes how you read every law, evaluate every policy, and respond when someone tells you to be grateful for freedoms you were born possessing.

+Madison did not build a system to grant you liberty.
 He built a system to prevent anyone from taking it.